-9. Environmental Health - The residential end use is a sensitive one, and there is a possibility of contamination due to the current or previous uses.
+- 10. Environmental Health The residential end use is a sensitive one, and there is a possibility of contamination due to the current or previous uses.
 I have therefore recommended conditions for a site investigation to determine this.
-I have also suggested conditions for light nuisance, along with informatives for the demolition and construction phases.

-- 10. Norfolk Historic Environment Service Archaeology This is a possible site of a former air raid shelter and as such an archaeological monitoring condition should be imposed. - 11.
-Tree Protection Officer No further comments subject to a detailed landscaping scheme for replacement planting.
+I have also suggested conditions for light nuisance, along with informatives for the demolition and construction phases. - 11.
+Norfolk Historic Environment Service Archaeology This is a possible site of a former air raid shelter and as such an archaeological monitoring condition should be imposed. - 12.
+Tree Protection Officer This should be achievable as long as any planning permission ensures full compliance with the arboricultural implications assessment, method statements and tree protection plan.